phidatahq/phidata/README.md

 ## Performance

+Agno is built for speed and scale:

+- Instantiation: <10μs on average (6000x faster than LangGraph).
+- Memory: Agents use 2.6x less memory than LangGraph in benchmarks.

-Performance is a key focus for Agno.
-While the Agent's performance is bottlenecked by inference, as engineers all we can do is minimize agent instantiation time, reduce memory usage, and parallelize tool calls whenever possible.
+While an Agent's performance is bottlenecked by inference, all we can do is minimize execution time, reduce memory usage, and parallelize tool calls where possible.

 ### Instantiation time